NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 * ***GEOREF precision*** determins the number of digits in a GEOREF coordinate.
 * ***Delimiter between coordinate pairs*** is the delimiter used between coordinate pairs for those representations that require a delimiter.
 * ***DDMMSS delimiter*** is the delimiter used between DDMMSS coordinate pairs.
 Leave this blank if no space is desired between coordinates.
 The default is ", ".
-* ***Add space between D&deg; M' S" and D&deg; M.MM' numbers*** - When checked a space will be added between each pair of numbers.
+* ***Add space between DMS.ss and DM.mm' numbers*** - When checked a space will be added between each pair of numbers and will look like 1° 5' 15" N, 10° 19' 50" W vs. 1°5'15"N, 10°19'50"W when unchecked.
-* ***Pad DMS and DM.MM output coordinates with leading zeros*** - When checked individual DMS coordinates will be padded with leading zero.
+* ***Pad DMS and DM.mm output coordinates with leading zeros*** - When checked individual DMS coordinates will be padded with leading zero.
 A coordinate that normally looks like 1° 5' 15"N, 10° 19' 50"W would become 01° 05' 15"N, 010° 19' 50"W.
+* ***Format DMS coordinates with NSEW at the beginning*** - This causes the N,S,E,W direction abbreviations to be placed at the beginning of a DMS coordinate such as "N400210.53, W1050824.96".
 * ***Add spaces to MGRS coordinates*** - This will add spaces to an MGRS coordinate when checked.
 Unchecked it looks like "16TDL8016526461" and checked it looks like "16T DL 80165 26461".